 Elcom will responsible for integration to existing Comverse RTBS voucher server via the recharge proxy

-If prepaid pre-provisioning or prepaid migration is needed then it will be under Elcom scope to prepare data into C1-RT CCbatch format.
-Execution of CCbatch will also under GPC responsibility

 End-to-End scenario Assumptions

 There are several end-to-end scenarios related to mobile postpaid.
 These scenarios will need to highlight clearly in order for VNP/ELCOM to understand the work impact on the existing BSS which is VNP’s in house development.
 They are shown below